Unity-Technologies/com.unity.probuilder/Documentation~/selection-tools.md

 # Selection actions

-This portion of the ProBuilder toolbar provides access to selection modifiers and actions.
+This part of the ProBuilder toolbar provides access to selection modifiers and actions.

 ![Selection buttons on the ProBuilder toolbar](images/tool_selection.png)